ome/omero_search_engine/README.rst

 Disclaimer
 ----------

-* The IDR searcher currently is intended to be used with public data.
+* The IDR Searcher currently is intended to be used with public data.

   - All indexed data is publicly accessible for search
 * There is no authenticating or access permission in place yet.